lachlanhardy/one-more-thing-hack/README.md

 Yes, it's iOS on Windows Azure.

-In this challenge, you will use Windows Azure Mobile Services to build a connected and sclable iOS app in Objective-C.
+In this challenge, you will use Windows Azure Mobile Services to build a connected and scalable iOS app in Objective-C.

-You'll to the Windows Azure portal, create a new Mobile Service and SQL database.
+You'll go to the Windows Azure portal, create a new Mobile Service and SQL database.
 Then, you'll download the sample ToDo list app and have some fun storing data in the cloud, configuring Facebook authentication, and sending push notifications.

-The walkthrough below should help you with the challenge, but you can also get in touch with @lachlanhardy with any questions--he's on site and happy to help!
+The walkthrough below should help you with the challenge, but you can also get in touch with @lachlanhardy or @esthermosad with any questions--they're on site and happy to help!

 ####Bonus Challenge
 For bonus points--add a service from the Windows Azure Store to your app.

 ###Validation…and Prizes!

-You can get these challenges validated by Lachlan until the end of the conference or send over a screenshot of your completed app to lachlanh@microsoft.com by EOD on 5/26/2013 to be entered into a drawing for a Jawbone Big Jambox.
+You can get these challenges validated by Lachlan until the end of the conference or send over a screenshot of your completed app to lachlanh@microsoft.com by EOD on 5/26/2013 to be entered into a draw for a Jawbone Big Jambox.

 You'll receive one entry for completing the challenge; two if you also complete the bonus challenge.